nselem/corason/README.md

 ####Advantages
 -**SVG graphs** Scalable graphs that allows metadata easy display.
 -**Interactive** CORASON is not an static database, it allows you to explore your own genomes.
--**Reproducibility** CORASON runs on docker, that allows to perform the same analysis even if you change your local perl/blast/muscle/Gblocks/quicktree versions.
+-**Reproducibility** CORASON runs on docker, that allows to always conduce the same analysis even if you change your Linux/perl/blast/muscle/Gblocks/quicktree distributions.

 ## CORASON Installation guide